-During 2017, the environmental management strategy of Ecopetrol included the following components:
+During 2018, the environmental management strategy of Ecopetrol included the following components:

-- (i) Environmental Viability: this strategy concentrates on obtaining environmental licenses and permits as well as adequate land management that ensures the sustainability of operations through timely prevention efforts and management of environmental impacts, constant and systematic relationships with stakeholders and participation in the sustainable development of the territories in which we operate. - (ii) Climate Change: this strategy aims to decrease our carbon emissions and reduce the vulnerability of our operations and our facilities to the effects of climate change through the implementation of four strategic action lines: - a.
+(i) Environmental Viability: this strategy concentrates on obtaining environmental licenses and permits as well as adequate land management that ensures the sustainability of operations through timely prevention efforts and management of environmental impacts, constant and systematic relationships with stakeholders and participation in the sustainable development of the territories in which we operate.

+- (ii) Climate Change: this strategy aims to decrease our carbon emissions and reduce the vulnerability of our operations and our facilities to the effects of climate change through the implementation of four strategic action lines: - a.
 Mitigation: reducing our carbon dioxide emissions and creating carbon offset alternatives; - b.
 Vulnerability and Adaptation: reducing the risks and impacts to our operations posed by climate variability and change; - c.
-Research and Technology: reducing our greenhouse gas emissions through action on research and development, process optimization, implementation of energy efficient strategies, carbon capture and sequestration and diversification into low carbon energy sources; and - d.
+Research and Technology: reducing our greenhouse gas emissions through action on research and development, process optimization, implementation of energy efficient strategies, carbon capture and sequestration and diversification into low-carbon energy sources; and - d.
 Involvement in Policymaking: informing and influencing government policies on climate change. - (iii) Sustainable productive projects and biodiversity: this strategy has as its main objective the adequate management of biodiversity and ecosystem services, aiming to work for the welfare of communities.
 It has four major areas of work: (i) multifunctional landscape management, (ii) biodiversity conservation, (iii) non-oil income generation and (iv) transfer of technical capabilities for developing sustainable projects. - (iv) Eco-efficiency: this strategy aims to maximize our efficient use of resources and mitigate our environmental impacts.
-Through this strategy, which extends to our supply chain, we seek to utilize energy, materials, and in general all natural resources as efficiently as we can, thereby reducing the environmental impacts from our operations and projects and minimizing emissions, effluents and waste disposal from our operations and projects while taking into account our production benchmarks.
+Through this strategy, which extends to our supply chain, we seek to utilize energy, materials and, in general, all natural resources as efficiently as we can, thereby reducing the environmental impacts from our operations and projects and minimizing emissions, effluents and waste disposal from our operations and projects while taking into account our production benchmarks. - (v) Integrated Management of Water Resources: In 2018 Ecopetrol updated its water management strategy to focus on the following areas: (i) operational efficiency in water management; (ii) sustainability and water security in the environment; and (iii) water planning and governance.
+This strategy is aligned with the 2010 National Water Resources Policy, the 2018-2022 National Development Plan, the Green Growth Mission and the UN 2030 Sustainable Development Goals.